-85. Planning staff shall coordinate the City's various design guidelines and standards, including those in the General Plan, Planning Code, and Residential Design Guidelines into a comprehen-
+84. Planning staff shall coordinate the City's various design guidelines and standards, including those in the General Plan, Planning Code, and Residential Design Guidelines into a comprehensive set of Design Standards.
+This effort shall include development of Neighborhood Commercial Design Standards as well as updates to existing standards.

-Lead Agency: Planning Department Funding Source: Annual Work Program Schedule: Ongoing
+Lead Agency: Planning Department Funding Source: Annual Work Program

-86. Planning staff shall reform the Planning Department's internal design review process to ensure consistent application of design standards, establish a "Residential Design Team" who shall oversee application of the standards on small projects, and continue the "Urban Design Advisory Team" to oversee design review for larger projects.
+85. Planning staff shall reform the Planning Department's internal design review process to ensure consistent application of design standards, establish a "Residential Design Team" who shall oversee application of the standards on small projects, and continue the "Urban Design Advisory Team" to oversee design review for larger projects.

-Lead Agency: Planning Department Funding Source: Annual Work Program Schedule: Ongoing

-87. Planning staff shall continue to work with the design community to provide informational sessions at the Planning Commission, Department of Building Inspection Commission and in public forums to educate decision makers and citizens about architectural design, including co-housing, shared housing and group housing.

-Lead Agency: Planning Department Programs: Planning's "Basics of Good Design" program (presentation by Planning staff and SFAIA); Planning's "Good Design" Brown Bag Lunch Series; MOH's "In the Field: Best Practices in Construction and Design of Affordable Housing" Funding Source: Annual Work Program Schedule: Ongoing

-88. Planning staff shall continue to use community planning processes to develop policies, zoning, and design standards that are tailored to neighborhood character; and shall include design standards for mixed use, residential and commercial buildings in development of new community plans (if not covered by the City's comprehensive Design Standards described above).

 Lead Agency: Planning Department

 Funding Source: Annual Work Program

+Schedule: Ongoing

+86. Planning staff shall continue to work with the design community to provide informational sessions at the Planning Commission, Department of Building Inspection Commission and in public forums to educate decision makers and citizens about architectural design.

+Lead Agency: Planning Department

+Programs: Planning's "Basics of Good Design" program (presentation by Planning staff and SFAIA); Planning's "Good Design" Brown Bag Lunch Series; MOH's "In the Field: Best Practices in Construction and Design of Affordable Housing"

+Funding Source: Schedule: Ongoing

+87. Planning staff shall continue to use community planning processes to develop policies, zoning, and design standards that are tailored to neighborhood character; and shall include design standards for mixed use, residential and commercial buildings in development of new community plans (if not covered by the City's comprehensive Design Standards described above).
-Schedule: Ongoing (community planning processes will be identified in the Department's

-work program on an annual basis).
+Schedule: Ongoing (community planning processes will be identified in the Department's work program on an annual basis).

-89. Planning Department staff shall continue project review and historic preservation survey work, in coordination with the Historic Preservation Commission; and shall continue to integrate cultural and historic surveys into community planning projects.
+88. Planning Department staff shall continue project review and historic preservation survey work, in coordination with the Historic Preservation Commission; and shall continue to integrate cultural and historic surveys into community planning projects.

-Lead Agency:Planning DepartmentFunding Source:Annual Work Program and grants from the Historic Preservation FundSchedule:Ongoing (community planning processes will be identified in the Department's work program on an annual basis).
+Funding Source: Annual Work Program and grants from the Historic Preservation Fund

+Ongoing (community planning processes will be identified in the Department's work program on an annual basis).

-90. Planning Department staff shall continue to develop a process for Neighborhood Design Guideline review and approval including developing next steps for public dissemination.
+89. Planning Department staff shall continue to develop a process for Neighborhood Design Guideline review and approval including developing next steps for public dissemination.

 Lead Agency: Planning Department Legislative Division

 Funding Source: Annual Work Program

-Schedule: Ongoing
+Ongoing

-91. Planning Department staff shall research mechanisms to help preserve the character of certain distinctive neighborhoods and unique areas which are worthy of recognition and protection, but which may not be appropriate as historical districts.
+90. Planning Department staff shall research mechanisms to help preserve the character of certain distinctive neighborhoods and unique areas which are worthy of recognition and protection, but which may not be appropriate as historical districts.
 Such mechanisms should recognize the particular qualities of a neighborhood and encourage their protection, maintenance and organic growth, while providing flexibility of approach and style so as not to undermine architectural creativity, existing zoning, or create an undue burden on homeowners.

-Lead Agency: Planning Department, Citywide Division

-Funding Source: Annual Work Program
+Lead Agency: Planning Department, Citywide Division Funding Source: Annual Work Program

-Schedule: Ongoing

-92. The Planning Department has a completed draft of the Preservation Element and the final document will undergo Environmental Review in 2015.
+91. The Planning Department has a completed draft of the Preservation Element and the final document will undergo Environmental Review in 2015.

-Lead Agency: Planning Department

-Funding Source: Annual Work Program and grant from the Historic Preservation Fund
+Planning Department Annual Work Program and grant from the Historic Preservation Fund

-Schedule: Ongoing